 My early years

 For the first five years of my life, I traveled with the circus.
-My family has been high wire artists for generations back.
-I remember eating dog biscuits with a sad-faced clown (Emmet Kelly Jr?) and my utter delight at my friend’s father (Henry Faucet) dressed as a gorilla doing their act.
+My family has been high-wire artists for generations back.
+I remember eating dog biscuits with a sad-faced clown (Dime Wilson) and my utter delight at my friend’s father (Henry Faucet) dressed as a gorilla doing their act.
 I remember walking beside my father as he, with his heavy Czech accent, spoke with the man walking next to him with his equally heavy Russian accent.
 I believe this is where I got my deep love of people and animals, which is reflected in much of my art.
 I think a large part of me misses the nomad life that I was not able to have after my parents divorced.

-Disclaimer I do not believe that wild animals belong in the circus and I am glad that the elephants were retired two years ago.
+Disclaimer I do not believe that wild animals belong in the circus and I am glad that the elephants were retired.

 My life has been a symphony of chaos and movement.
 After my parents divorced we moved house at least once a year, sometimes twice.
 I was lucky if I stayed in the same school.
 I went to 4 different high schools!
 Without getting into specifics my adult life was also fraught with much stress.

 Through everything the one constant in my life was art.
 A pencil and a piece of paper took me to a faraway land where I got to just be myself.
 Art is my calm in the midst of the storm.
 Painting is my go-to for comfort and acceptance.
 Most of my art is a message to myself and the world, one of peace, harmony, and acceptance.
 Making art is healing to the spirit of the maker and the viewer that it also speaks to.